 Seattle

-One of the West Coast’s most iconic cities, Seattle ~ The Emerald City blends culture, tech, history, and stunning views of Elliott Bay.
-Start at the historic Pike Place Market, then explore the Seattle Aquarium, Edgewater Restaurant, and Old Stove Brewery.
-Stroll down to the waterfront to see the new Waterfront Park and Colman Dock, where ferries, seaplanes, and cruise ships launch daily adventures to the nearby islands.
+One of the West Coast’s most iconic cities.
+The Emerald City blends culture, history, and views of the Puget Sound.
+Start at historic Pike Place Market, stroll down to the new Waterfront Park and Colman Dock, where ferries, seaplanes, and cruise ships launch hourly adventures off to the islands.

 Bainbridge Island

-A scenic 35-minute ferry from Seattle’s Colman Dock, Bainbridge Island is the crown jewel of the Seattle Islands.
-Known for its lush forests, boutique wineries, upscale homes, and strong community vibe, “BI” offers small-town charm with big-city access.
-Downtown Winslow is the island’s heart, home to art museums, local restaurants, and cozy lodging.
+A scenic 35-minute ferry from Seattle, Bainbridge Island is the crown jewel of the Seattle Islands.
+Known for upscale homes, boutique shopping, lush forests, and family community vibe, “BI” offers small-town charm with big-city access.
+Downtown Winslow is the island’s heart, home to art museums, restaurants, and cozy lodging.
 With top-rated schools and exceptional quality of life, Bainbridge is perfect for putting down roots.
-Don’t miss Bainbridge Vineyards, the Museum of Art, Pegasus Coffee, or Winslow’s beloved Ale House.
+Stop by the original small batch Pegasus coffee roasters for a latte, live music and a locals vibe.

 Vashon Island

-A 30-minute ferry from West Seattle or 10-minute sail from the Kitsap Paninsula, Vashon Island offers rolling farmland, quiet beaches, a thriving arts scene, and stunning views of Mt.
-Rainier, plus the occasional visit from resident orcas.
-The Hardware Store Restaurant, and the Palouse Winery are Vashon favorites and check out Vashon Adventures for kayak tours and rentals.
-Spend the day, the weekend, or even better, find a piece of property to stay awhile.
+A 30-minute ferry from West Seattle or 10-minute sail from the Kitsap Paninsula, Vashon Island offers a rural rolling farmland feel, quiet beaches, and picture frame views of Mt.
+Rainier.
+The Hardware Store Restaurant, and Palouse Winery are local favorites and visit Vashon Adventures for kayak tours and rentals.
+Spend the day, the weekend, or find a piece of property and stay awhile.

 Anderson Island